 Applicants may have a current grant from the Foundation.
 This program is intended to be an additional resource from the Foundation.

-WHAT MAY BE USED FOR A MATCH: The Foundation will match funds raised from non-governmental sources that are new to the grantee or represent an increased amount.
+WHAT MAY BE USED FOR A MATCH: The Foundation will match funds raised from non-governmental sources that are new to the grantee or represent an increased amount when those resources are part of a new strategy.
 The Foundation intends for organizations to engage their supporters – Board members, volunteers, donors, members, participants, and other beneficiaries of the organization – in activities that bring additional resources to the organization.
 This program encourages applicants to think about revenue sources that are new to them, such as:

 - Strategies that increase the number and amount of corporate matching gifts from donors